austinzwile/SRVHunter/README.md

 - Built with 💻 and 🧠  by [azw / austinzwile](https://github.com/austinzwile).
 - Inspired by the need for effective DNS reconnaissance in pentesting.
+- The whole offensive security community which helped me get to where I am today. 💕